bt3gl/building_blog/content/csaw-ctf-2014-crypto.md

 Tags: CTF, CSAW, ROT13, telnet, socket, Vigenere, pygenere, Python

 This is the first crypto-problem, and it was supposed to be the easiest one.
-For this reason I was expecting simple cryptographic algorithms, which turned out to be true.
+For this reason, I was expecting simple cryptographic algorithms, which turned out to be true.

 The problem starts with the following text: